hatonthecat/Database-Resources/README.md

-I haven't actually found the exact type of DB, but there are things I like about several of them, such as Apache Kafka: https://en.wikipedia.org/wiki/Apache_Kafka (this perhaps could improve the write speed of queries- by completing them in batches- waiting enough time for queries to populate, although this would not necessarily be faster for the user although it might reduce the wear on the drive).
+I haven't actually found the exact type of DB, but there are things I like about several of them, such as Apache Kafka: https://en.wikipedia.org/wiki/Apache_Kafka (this perhaps could improve the write speed of queries- by completing them in batches- waiting enough time for queries to populate, although this would ~~not~~ necessarily be faster for the user, although it might reduce the wear on the drive).

+NVMe failure rates (4 year data from Backblaze): https://arstechnica.com/gadgets/2023/03/new-data-tracks-failure-rates-of-13-ssd-models-going-back-up-to-4-years/

 Amazon's Nitro offloads some of the compute to PCI-e cards, which is also interesting since it wouldn't have as much of a CPU bottleneck: https://www.semianalysis.com/p/amazons-cloud-crisis-how-aws-will